yinanli617/ctr-prediction/README.md

 - The original [paper](https://arxiv.org/abs/1606.07792) used L1 regularization for the wide part.
 Here, Adam optimizer is used for both wide and deep parts.
 However, a dropout layer with `dropout_p=0.7` is added to the wide part before merging with the deep part.

 ## Results
 ROC_AUC was selected as the evaluation metric (see the notebook `compute_roc_auc.ipynb` for the reasons).
-After 15 epochs of training, the wide and deep model results in ROC_AUC of 0.7497 - a significant improvement from
+After 15 epochs of training, the wide and deep model results in ROC_AUC of 0.7497 - a significant improvement from gradient boosting tree model trained in Spark which has an ROC_AUC score of 0.7112.